tjarbo/documentation/docs/moodlebot/getting-started/deploy-on-azure.md

 az webapp config appsettings set -n app-name --settings @.env
 ```

-If not, it becomes a bit more work, as you need to apply each line of `.env` to the following command (KEY=value pairs are separated by a space ` `)
+If not, it becomes a bit more work, as you need to apply each line of `.env` to the following command (KEY=value pairs are separated by a whitespace)

 ```azurecli
 az webapp config appsettings set -n app-name --settings MONGO_HOST=mongodb://mongo:27017/fmdb MOODLE_BASE_URL=https://moodle...